 I woke at sunrise the next morning.
 We’d pulled the curtains open after our escapades last night to watch the gibbous moon rise over the treetops and paint the city in broad strokes of black and white.
 A beam of liquid gold spilled through them now and fell across the floor.
 Dust motes twirled and eddied in the light.
 The muffled sounds of a city waking reached my ears.

 I yawned and turned my head.
-Henry lay sprawled at my side, between me and John, heroically shielding me from John’s nocturnal flailing – I’d learned the hard way our first night together that my husband could kick like a mule when he dreamt.
+Henry lay sprawled at my side, between me and John, heroically shielding me from John’s nocturnal flailing – I’d learned the hard way our last night together that my husband could kick like a mule when he dreamt.

 I carefully extricated myself and went to draw the curtains together.
 An armchair sat just in front of the window.
 Instead of sliding back beneath the sheets, I slipped on John’s heavy dressing gown, pausing to breathe deep the smell of his cologne, before I folded myself down into the chair to watch the men slumber.

 It had only been a few days since I’d last been here, but with everything that had happened in that time, it felt more like weeks.
 I could barely fathom the fact that less than a fortnight had passed since John propositioned me.